-To simplify the process, discussion was held with the department of Municipal Affairs that the Town would simply approve a new (revised) Development Control Bylaw and Official Plan, give the number of text amendments being made to the documents.
-While there are no significant policy changes within the documents, a large number of wording changes have been made.
+To simplify the process, discussion was held with the department of Municipal Affairs, that the Town would simply approve a new (revised) Development Control Bylaw and Official Plan, given the number of text amendments being made to the documents.
+While there are no significant policy changes with the documents, a large number of wording changes have been made to the documents.